Infant Feeding

 Tongue tie is common in babies but they do not always affect feeding.
 You can also get information from the NHS website.

-If you suspect your baby has a tongue tie which is effecting how well they feed, you can speak to the Infant Feeding Team for information, support and where to get treatment.
-Contact the Infant Feeding Team and we will support you to make a referral.
+If you suspect your baby has a tongue tie which is effecting how well they feed, you can speak to the Infant Feeding Team for information.

 What should I do if I think that my baby has jaundice?